City-of-Bloomington/example-playbooks/README.md

 https://help.ubuntu.com/community/SSH/OpenSSH/Keys

-Generate local keys:
+Generate local keys on the control machine:

     ssh-keygen -t rsa

-then transfer the hosts's public key to the client/destination for the user that can sudo.
+then transfer the control machine's public key to the host/destination for the user that can sudo.
 See the link above for manual transfer process, or use ssh-copy-id.
 On OSX, this works:

 https://github.com/beautifulcode/ssh-copy-id-for-OSX